Former employee claims he saw Prince Andrew 'grinding against' Virginia Roberts Giuffre - NZ Herald

 If the prince's request for dismissal is rejected, a civil trial should be held "between September and December next year," New York Judge Lewis Kaplan said recently.

-She has plead not guilty to charges of conspiracy and enticing minors to travel to engage in illegal sex acts, and the transportation of minors to engage in criminal sexual activity.
+She has pleaded not guilty to charges of conspiracy and enticing minors to travel to engage in illegal sex acts, and the transportation of minors to engage in criminal sexual activity.

 "I have not had a nutritious meal in all that time.
 I haven't slept without lights on – fluorescent lights that have damaged my eyes – or been allowed to sleep without constant interruptions," she said.